 GRADE NUMERIC EQUIVALENT

-А 4.0
+Α 4.0

 A- 3.7

 B+ 3.3

 В 3.0

-В- 2.7
+B- 2.7

 C+ 2.3

 С 2.0

 C- 1.7

 D 1.0

 F 0

-Incomplete
+Ī Incomplete

 W Withdrawn without penalty

 The Grade Point Average is calculated by adding the numeric equivalent awarded for each credit hour and dividing the total by the number of credit hours attempted.
+The Grade

-The Grade Point Average is calculated to the nearest hundredth.
+Point Average is calculated to the nearest hundredth.
 If a student's GPA reaches the third decimal (thousandths), the GPA is rounded to the nearest hundredth as follows: If the digit in the thousandths place is 5 through 9, the digit in the hundredths place is incremented by adding one hundredth to the total.
-If the digit in the thousandths place remains the same.
+If the digit in the thousandths place is 0 through 4, the digit in the hundredths place remains the same.

-Credit hours with a grade of Incomplete and Withdrawn without Penalty are not included in the determination of the grade point average, although those hours with a grade of Fail are includ- ed..If a student receives failing grades for all of his courses, the student will generally be considered as having unofficially withdrawn unless there is evidence that he completed the semester.
+Credit hours with a grade of Incomplete and Withdrawn without Penalty are not included in the determination of the grade point average, although those hours with a grade of Fail are includ- ed..
+If a student receives failing grades for all of his courses, the student will generally be considered as having unofficially withdrawn unless there is evidence that he completed the semester.